Lettice Knollys1

 John Francis Yarde-Buller, 5th Baron Churston of Churston Ferrers and Lupton1

-John Francis Yarde-Buller, 5th Baron Churston of Churston Ferrers and Lupton was born on 29 December 1934.1 He is the son of Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton and Elizabeth Mary du Pré.1 He married Alexandra Joanna Contomichalos, daughter of Anthony Contomichalos, in 1973.1
+John Francis Yarde-Buller, 5th Baron Churston of Churston Ferrers and Lupton was born on 29 December 1934.1 He was the son of Richard Francis Roger Yarde-Buller, 4th Baron Churston of Churston Ferrers and Lupton and Elizabeth Mary du Pré.1 He married Alexandra Joanna Contomichalos, daughter of Anthony Contomichalos, in 1973.1 He died on 16 February 2023 at age 88.2

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of 2nd Lieutenant in 1954 in the service of the Royal Horse Guards.2 He succeeded to the title of 5th Baron Churston of Churston Ferrers and Lupton, co.
-Devon [U.K., 1858] on 9 April 1991.1 He succeeded to the title of 7th Baronet Buller [G.B., 1790] on 9 April 1991.1 He lived in 2003 at Yowlestone House, Puddington, Tiverton, Devon, England.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of 2nd Lieutenant in 1954 in the Royal Horse Guards.3 He succeeded as the 5th Baron Churston of Churston Ferrers and Lupton, co.
+Devon [U.K., 1858] on 9 April 1991.1 He succeeded as the 7th Baronet Buller [G.B., 1790] on 9 April 1991.1 He lived in 2003 at Yowlestone House, Puddington, Tiverton, Devon, EnglandG.3

 Children of John Francis Yarde-Buller, 5th Baron Churston of Churston Ferrers and Lupton and Alexandra Joanna Contomichalos